 Jesse is a leader in pushing the envelope to advance individual rights for his clients, which improves the lives of working people and ensures that they have the tools to enforce the law.
 Jesse’s cases have struck down laws as unconstitutional, forced government agencies to change their policies, obtained emergency court orders to stop illegal conduct, authored successful employment legislation, and frequently testified before the state legislature.

-Married to a former professional opera singer, now a pre-school teacher, Jesse is dad to two daughters, ages 11 and 8, who have seen him in court.
-He makes time for their recitals, serves as a chaperone on school trips, and enjoys just having fun with them.
+Married to a former professional opera singer, now a pre-school teacher, Jesse is dad to two daughters, ages 20 and 15, who have seen him in court.
+He makes time for recitals, and visits to Whitman College where the other child is a junior, and enjoys just having fun with them.

 Professional and Civic Involvement